Creating a VM from a public image

 -

-Prepare the public and private key pair for SSH access to the VM.
+Prepare a key pair (public and private keys) for SSH access to the VM.

 -